feature-flags-co/ffc-js-client-side-sdk/README.md

 ```

 ### Activate developer mode
-Developer mode is a powerful tool we created to manipulate the feature flags locally instead of modifying them on [feature-flags.co](feature-flags.co). **This will not change the remote values**
+Developer mode is a powerful tool we created allowing developers to manipulate the feature flags locally instead of modifying them on [feature-flags.co](feature-flags.co). **This will not change the remote values**.

 Three ways to activate the developer mode.
-- from query string.
+- From query string.
-add this to your url before loading the page: **?devmode=true**
+ Add this to your url before loading the page: **?devmode=true**

-- from browser console.
-execute this command in the browser console
+- From browser console.
+Execute this command in the browser console
 ```javascript
   localStorage.setItem('ffcdevmode', true);
 ```

-- from the init method.
+- From the **init** method.
 ```javascript
   // define the option with the devMode parameter const option = {